swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 ~~~
 {:class="out"}

-This is much more robust code, as it can deal indentically with
+This is much more robust code, as it can deal identically with
 words of arbitrary length.
 Here's another loop that repeatedly
 updates the variable `len`: